NSPurington/PSQL-Query-Project/README.md

 # PSQL-Query-Project
-PSQL Query using a UNIX virtual machine
+PSQL Query using a LINUX virtual machine

 # PREREQUISITES